 Many companies use data ingestion and ETL strategies simultaneously.
 How and when they do that largely depends on how much information they must handle and whether they have existing infrastructure to help with the project.
 For example, if a company does not have a data warehouse or lake, it is probably not the best time for them to focus on developing an ETL strategy.

 SEE: Check out this cloud data warehouse guide and checklist from TechRepublic Premium.

 One of the primary benefits of data ingestion is that it does not require a company to go through an operational transformation before it starts the process.
 The main thing companies must focus on is pulling data from reliable sources.

 However, when pursuing ETL as a data management strategy, organizations may need to expand their current infrastructure, hire more team members and purchase additional tools.
 In comparison, data ingestion is a relatively low-skill task.

 Getting started with data ingestion and ETL

-Enterprises must evaluate their data priorities first before they decide when and how to use data ingestion and/or ETL.
-Data professionals should question how data ingestion and ETL support short and long-term goals for using data in the organization.
+Enterprises must evaluate their data priorities first before deciding when and how to use data ingestion and/or ETL.
+Data professionals should question how data ingestion and ETL support short- and long-term goals for using data in an organization.

 The main thing to remember is that neither data ingestion nor ETL is the universally best choice for every data project.
 That’s why it’s common for companies to use them in tandem.

-Read next: Best ETL tools and software (TechRepublic)
+Read next: Before getting started, explore these top ETL tools and software.